rcc-uchicago/cgsl-archive/discussion.md

 ## Questions

-* what is the main objective of the envisioned archive?
+* What is the main objective of the envisioned archive?

-* who is the intended audience?
+* Who is the intended audience?
+How large is this audience?

-* can you provide some example use cases?
+* Can you provide some examples of how this archive would be used by other researchers?

+* Can you point to an existing model of how your archive should work and look like?

-* what is the current state of the collections you wish to archive?
+* What is the current state of the collections you wish to archive?

-* would this be a one-time curation and publish effort or ongoing?
+* Would this be a one-time curation and publish effort or ongoing?

-* do you have any postdocs with the relevant domain expertise to serve as leads in this enterprise (as archive administrator)?
+* Do you have any postdocs with the relevant domain expertise to serve as leads in this enterprise (as archive administrator)?

-## Overview
+## Key Considerations

+Let's keep in mind the purpose and function of a scientific data archive.
 A data archive for a given scientific research community provides a curated collection of **repurposable** data collections.
 Each collection should provide a basic organization of its contents that is appropriately annotated and documented for future users.
 The aim of the annotation and docs is to clarify how the collection was used for a particular research objective and could be repurposed to address other research questions.